-Garden designer Libby Russell’s own garden in Somerset is three acres of alkaline soil which varies to acidic.
-The house sits in a valley, backed by a shelter belt of native woodland.
-June’s issue of Garden’s Illustrated features Libby’s stunning garden of two halves, and here are a selection of key roses she has planted.
-For more on her garden, subscribe to Gardens Illustrated.
+Garden designer Libby Russell's own garden in Somerset covers three acres and sits in a valley, backed by a shelter belt of native woodland.
+Here are a selection of her favourite roses that she grows there and recommends planting.

 Rosa ‘Buff Beauty’

 A classic hybrid musk rose with the best buff colour.
 It repeats well and will form a vigorous, medium-sized shrub.
 1.2m.
 AGM.
 RHS H6, USDA 5a-9b.

 A romantic small rose that looks like a wild rose but repeats.
 It associates well with ox-eye daisies and wildflowers.
 90cm.
 RHS H6, USDA 5a-9b.

 Showing item 1 of 8

 An elegant relation to the pink version, with frilly flowers that are wonderful for picking.
 It will continue flowering right into autumn.
 1.2m.
 RHS H6, USDA 5a-9b.

 Rosa Awakening (= ‘Probuzení’)

 The double version of pink ‘New Dawn’.
 Continues to flower throughout the season, even on a north-facing wall.
 3m.
 RHS H6, USDA 5a-9b.

 A favourite historic rose.
 Its highly fragrant pink flowers are striped and spotted with crimson.
 1.2m.
 AGM.
 RHS H7, USDA 5a-9b.